 of the PPI system describes the major categories

 and groupings of the several thousand indexes that are published

 each month.
 Then, guidelines for assisting in the development of

-escalation clauses are outlined.
+price adjustment clauses are outlined.
 Finally, a practical example

 of provisions that might be incorporated into a contract is presented,

 based on the guidelines discussed, along with an example of

 the price adjustment calculations that would be needed to implement

 This Guide provides summary information on a number of issues relating to PPI.

 For a more detailed review of PPI concepts and methods, see the